Leon12-aaryson/versefountain/README.md

 ---

-**VerseFountain** - Where poetry flows freely and communities flourish! 🌊✨
+**Slogan:** VerseFountain: Where words flow freely and creatives flourish.

-*Building bridges between poets, readers, and the timeless art of verse.*
+**Tagline:** Connecting writers, readers, authors, and every creative soul through the power of words.